r24zeng/leetcode-notebook/README.md

 ## Getting start with my LeetCode

-I will give brief explanation my solution to each problem from now on in both Chinese and English, but not the code so as to not rely on memorization.
+I will give brief explanation my solution to each problem from now on in both Chinese and English.

 Easy problem 5 - 10 min; Medium problem 10 - 15 min.
 Bug free.